Francisco Pavón

-Francisco Pavón Barahona (born 9 January 1980) is a Spanish former footballer who played as a centre-back.
+Francisco Pavón Barahona (born 9 January 1980) is a Spanish former professional footballer who played as a centre-back.

-His name became associated with the Los Galácticos policy when Real Madrid – where he spent most of his professional career – president Florentino Pérez promised to build a team full of Zidanes and Pavones – expensive high-profile recruits like Zinedine Zidane and youth team graduates like Pavón.
+His name became associated with the Los Galácticos policy when Real Madrid – where he spent most of his 13-year career – president Florentino Pérez promised to build a team full of Zidanes and Pavones – expensive high-profile recruits like Zinedine Zidane and youth team graduates like Pavón.

 Over nine seasons, Pavón amassed La Liga totals of 125 matches and three goals, with his main club and Zaragoza.